 In a 2014 commencement speech to the University of Texas, retired Admiral William H. McCraven discussed how making one’s bed is the first step to changing the world.
 “If you make your bed every morning you will have accomplished the first task of the day.
 It will give you a small sense of pride, and it will encourage you to do another task and another and another.”7 The Army starts every day with physical readiness training (PRT), providing a venue for Soldiers to push themselves to excel, and to be acknowledged for their hard work.

-The I Corp's Army Physical Fitness Test (APFT) standard for Soldiers is to earn a cumulative score of 250 points and achieve at least eighty points in each event.
-To meet this objective, the battery created an incentive which allows Soldiers who meet the I Corp's standard to instead report to work at 9 a.m. on Fridays.
-What we discovered once we put our program in motion, was that Soldiers who were provided time off from PRT often utilized it for physical training anyway.
+The First Corps Army Physical Fitness Test (APFT) standard for Soldiers is to earn a cumulative score of 250 points and achieve at least eighty points in each event.
+To meet this objective, the battery created an incentive which allows Soldiers who meet the Corps guidance to not attend PRT on Fridays and instead report at 9 a.m.
+What we discovered once we put our program in motion was that Soldiers who were provided time off from PRT often utilized it for physical training anyway.
 Weightlifting at the gym and conducting offsite trail runs became the norm for Soldiers who previously did not elect to exercise on their own.
 This fitness-based incentive also allowed room for a dedicated day of the week in which a Soldier could take his or her time with their significant other in the morning and, for those applicable, extra time to spend with their kids.
-Soldiers in the battery acted as a positive “peer pressure” group, holding each other accountable and challenging their peers to achieve the reward.
+Soldiers in the battery acted as a positive “peer pressure” group, holding each other accountable and challenging their peers to attain the incentive.